 Quick Highlights:

-- Our #1 ranked school for degree in computer forensics is Purdue University, followed by Texas A&M University.
+- Our #1 ranked school for a degree in computer forensics is Purdue University, followed by Texas A&M University.

 - Top programs offer cutting-edge courses in digital investigation.